-VIII.
-Article VIII: Amendments to the Bylaws
+XVIII.
+Amendments to the Bylaws

-A. A quorum of two-thirds (2/3) of all Journal members is required to vote on amendments.
-Amendments to these Bylaws must be approved by a two-thirds (2/3) majority vote of all the Journal members present and voting.
-One week advance notice shall be given to all members concerning such proposed amendment(s).
-Notice is sufficient if it is posted on the Journal's bulletin board, placed in each member's hangfile, or sent via email.
+A. Amendments to these Bylaws must be approved by a two-thirds (2/3) majority vote of all the Journal members present and voting.
+One-week advance notice shall be given to all Members concerning such proposed amendment(s).
+Notice is sufficient if it is posted on the Journal's bulletin board or sent via email.

-IX.
-Article IX: Practical Considerations
+XIX.
+Practical Considerations

-A. The Editor-in-Chief shall possess any and all powers not enumerated in these Bylaws.
+- A. The Editor-in-Chief shall possess any and all powers not enumerated in these Bylaws.
 The successful and continued existence of the Journal is paramount and as such nothing in these Bylaws shall be held to prevent the Editor-in-Chief from achieving those goals.
-In exceptional circumstances, when it is absolutely necessary, the Editor-in-Chief may suspend the provisions of these Bylaws in order to ensure the existence and success of the Journal.

-B. The Editor-in-Chief shall possess the authority to interpret these Bylaws with the assistance of the Senior Board.
+In exceptional circumstances, when it is absolutely necessary, the Editor-in-Chief may suspend the provisions of these Bylaws in order to ensure the existence and success of the Journal. - B. The Editor-in-Chief shall possess the authority to interpret these Bylaws with the assistance of the Senior Board.